 Clinical Overview

-A concise summary of the processed resistance phenotype against the therepeutic options in the database.
+The ouputs include a concise summary of the expected resistance phenotype against all therepeutic options in the database.
 Cutoff values are in line with the recommendations from 'The Third International Consensus Guidelines on the Managemenet of Cytomegalovirus in Solid-Organ Transplantation' and are presented as follows:

-Shows all records in the resistance database identified in the uploaded sample.
+Shows all genetic variants that ave mathcing records in the resistance database identified in the upload.
+An explanation is below:

-red: Resistant Phenotype.
-Headers are drugs recorded within the database.
-Rows are entries , where a mutation can map to many entries & an entry can map to many drugs.
+red: Antiviral sensitivity change.
+Each header is an antiviral drug recorded within the database, a single mutation can map to many entries & an entry can map to many drugs.
 Values are the EC50 fold change determined relative to a wild type virus.
 'Resistant' or 'Polymorphism' in entries are typically associated with anecdotal or less defined entries & users should consult the references

-blue: Reference information.
-Hyperlinks to the original reference where available. test_method is a brief summary of the method used to derive the entry as descriped in the journal scraped, test_method_class in even more brief.
+blue: Reference information. reference is a hyperlink to the original reference where available. test_method is a brief summary of the method used to derive the entry as descriped in the references article, test_method_class in even more brief.

 co_gene and co_aa: some database entries contain tested viruses with co-occuring marker transferred mutations.
 Where flagged these columns are filled.